tugcekiziltepe/tugcekiziltepe/README.md

 ### Hi there 👋

+I am senior computer engineering student at Hacettepe University.

+🔭 I’m currently working on sing language production, computer vision and natural language processing.

+📫 How to reach me: Send an e-mail to tugcekiziltepe@gmail.com

 <!--
 **tugcekiziltepe/tugcekiziltepe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.